prowler-cloud/prowler/LIST_OF_CHECKS_AND_GROUPS.md

 3.13  [check313] Ensure a log metric filter and alarm exist for route table changes (Scored)

 3.14  [check314] Ensure a log metric filter and alarm exist for VPC changes (Scored)

-3.15  [check315] Ensure appropriate subscribers to each SNS topic (Not Scored)

 4.1  [check41] Ensure no security groups allow ingress from 0.0.0.0/0 to port 22 (Scored)